GovindK58/VSR-SoC-2022/prev_assignments/README.md

-This folder contains some of the weekly assignments
+This folder contains some of the weekly assignments and some practice code while tinkering with the assignments

 Problem statement could be found [here]